 Robin Cook Books In Order – A Complete List

-New York Times bestselling author Robin Cook is, in fact, considered by many the founding father of the medical thriller genre.
-More often than not, when readers think of the medical thriller genre, the name Robin Cooks pops up in their names right away, and with good reason.
+New York Times bestselling author Robin Cook is considered by many the founding father of the medical thriller genre.
+More often than not, when readers think of the medical thriller genre, the name Robin Cooks pops up in their mind right away, and with good reason.
+Thus, reading the Robin Cook books in order means diving right into the dangerous world of medical thriller books.

 Here are the Robin Cook books in order of publication and reading order for his standalone novels and book series.

-New Robin Cook Books
+Latest Robin Cook Books

 - Blindsight, 1991